 This next section discusses a few more vent parameters that we measure after the initial setup or taking over of a vented patient.
 They are considered separately than the other values previously discussed, because they are dependent on other things - we can't typically dial them into the machine, but rather we measure them to assess how things are coming along with the values we were able to control.
 To help clarify these ideas, which are all interrelated, let's refer back to an image we previously discussed.
-It shows pressure in the alveolitover time as a breath is delivered in volume control ventilation:
+It shows pressure we put into the system over time as a breath is delivered in volume control ventilation: